Application

 2. A project description.
 Here you should describe a relevant course you have completed or a work project you did.
 Tell us about your experience, especially what you learned and what challenges you faced.

-3. Your motivation for selected projects.
+3. Your motivation for the project selected.
 Here you should explain why you are interested in this particular project, what relevant skills you have, and how you meet the requirements.

 4. A statement describing any factors that limit your access to world-class higher education.